NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-05-Are there two sets of Ten Commandments.md

 ---
-Title: Are there two sets of Ten Commandments?
+title: Are there two sets of Ten Commandments?
-Tags: [Apologetics, Criticism of the Bible, Mosaic law, Old Testament, Contradictions]
+tags: [Apologetics, Criticism, Mosaic law, Old testament, Contradictions]
 ---
 In Exodus 20:2-17 and Deuteronomy 5:6-21 are listed the classical Ten Commandments that most people know about.
 But in Exodus 34:10-26 is a list of ten or so seemingly random commands, Exodus 34:28 indicates that these are also referred to as the Ten Commandments.
 So what gives?
 Are these two different versions of the Ten Commandments?